GIFT's mission is:

 Truly a cross-denominational, 501(c)(3) ministry: GIFT has been endorsed by Archbishop (Emeritus) Elden Curtiss as "sorely needed," due to our focus on Corporal & Spiritual Works of Mercy; GIFT was also endorsed by Nazarene District Superintendent, Larry White.

-GIFT Leadership Brings a Mosaic of Life-Transforming Faith Experiences:
+GIFT Leadership Brings a Mosaic of Life-Transforming Faith Experiences To Fulfill Unity, Charity, Spirituality And Fraternity.

 GIFT's key thought:

-Life is an incredible gift from our loving God -- a gift that needs to be fully appreciated, earnestly reciprocated and excitedly shared!
+Life is an incredible GIFT from our loving God -- a GIFT that needs to be fully appreciated, earnestly reciprocated and excitedly shared in solidarity globally!
+For everyone's benefit.
+Kinda like re-gifting.

 (Click on the visuals below to view them full screen.)